Acceptable Use Policy.

 - Customer is responsible for any content Customer publishes on publishing mediums (eg. websites, email, online forums) accessed via the Services.

 - Customer must not use the Services to send or distribute any content that is prohibited, deemed obscene or offensive or otherwise unlawful under any applicable law.
 Customer must take appropriate steps to ensure that minors do not access or receive any content Customer has published that may be inappropriate for them.

 - Customer must clearly identify any content Customer publishes using the Services in accordance with the applicable codes of practice and guidelines relating to media or broadcasting or any other industry code or content standard that applies to Customer’s use or distribution of that content.

-- Subject to clause 9(d), if Customer fails to comply with the requirements in this section 6, Megaport suspend or terminate the Services on reasonable notice, provided that Megaport may immediately suspend Services without notice if Customer materially fails to comply with this Acceptable Use Policy.
+- Subject to clause 9(2), if Customer fails to comply with the requirements in this section 6, Megaport may suspend or terminate the Services on reasonable notice, provided that Megaport may immediately suspend Services without notice if Customer materially fails to comply with this Acceptable Use Policy.

 - Customer warrants that the content Customer copies, stores, sends, distributes or otherwise makes available using the Services complies with this Policy including applicable laws in respect of data protection and privacy.
 Customer authorises Megaport (or Megaport’s agents) to copy, store, send, distribute or otherwise make available such content as necessary for Megaport to deliver the content.

 Customer acknowledges that: